Tuesday, March 17, 2026

 Close the loop publicly.
 In the next team meeting, a manager says: "In last week's pulse, several of you flagged unclear priorities after the reorg.
 Here's what we're doing about it."
 This single act—acknowledging the feedback and showing action—is the most powerful driver of sustained participation.

-FormAI links pulse survey insights to an action log.
-When an issue is flagged, a recommended action is generated.
-When that action is marked complete, the next pulse cycle includes a follow-up question to verify whether employees noticed the change.
-This creates a closed loop: feedback, action, verification.
+Linking pulse survey insights to an action log—where flagged issues generate recommended actions and the next pulse cycle includes a follow-up verification question—is on the FormAI roadmap.
+The goal is a closed loop: feedback, action, verification.

-The platform handles the infrastructure so people teams can focus on what matters: interpreting insights and driving change.
+The goal is for the platform to handle the infrastructure so people teams can focus on what matters: interpreting insights and driving change.

 You do not need a 6-month implementation plan.
 You need momentum.
 Here are three concrete steps to execute this week.